cpske/ISP/assignment/ku-polls/iteration1.md

 Perform iteration 1 of the KU Polls application.

-The code for this iteration matches what's in the [Django Tutorial][django-tutorial].
+The requirements and code for this iteration match the [Django Tutorial][django-tutorial].

 1. Create an "Iteration 1 Plan" page in your `ku-polls` wiki.
 Include:
    - **Goal** for the iteration
    - **Features** to implement (discussed in class)
-   - Tasks; or write the tasks in your task board to avoid redundancy
-   - **Acceptance Criteria** - when is the work done?
+   - **Acceptance Criteria** - when is the work done? how will you test the code?
-   - **Retrospective** - record useful lessons learned, observations, and plan for improving your process

 2. Create a **task board** using a Github Project.
    - Click the `Projects` tab in your `ku-polls` repo to create a Project.
-   - Read about "Projects" and project boards
+   - Read about "Projects" and project boards on Github
-   - Use one "Project" for each iteration.
-This is Iteration 1.
+   - Create an "Iteration 1" project for this iteration.
    - Task board (Project board) should have at least 3 columns: To do (Backlog), In Progress, Done.
 Github will create these columns if you choose a Kanban project.
    - Record your tasks and their status.
    - Each task should have short title and a longer description.
+   - You define your own tasks based on the Iteration Plan.
-   - It's up to you how to define tasks.
-Looking at the work in the Django tutorial may give some ideas.
+     - Look at the work in the Django tutorial to get ideas what you need to do.

-3. Create a **branch** named `iteration1` and do your work on that branch.
+3. Create a **git branch** named `iteration1` and do your work on this branch.
-   - **Push to Github when you finish each part of the Django tutorial**.
+   - **Push to Github** when you finish **each part of the Django tutorial**.
-   - Don't wait until your done everything to push to Github!
+   - Pushing work to Github regularly is a good habit and avoids losing work.

-4. Implement all parts of the [Django Tutorial][django-tutorial]
+4. Implement at least part 1 - 6 of the [Django Tutorial][django-tutorial]
-   - Don't use copy and paste when doing the tutorial.
-Type everything yourself.
+   - Do **not use copy and paste** when doing the tutorial.
+You will learn **much better** by typing everything yourself.
+See how much you can enter without looking back at the tutorial text.
-   - In some parts of the tutorial they convert method-based views to class views.
+   - In the tutorial they convert function-based views to class views.
 It is OK to leave some views as function-based views, provided that view provides the same functionality.
+   - Read part 7 of the tutorial (customizing the admin interface); implementing this is recommended but not required.

-5. Add at least 2 interesting questions to your polls application, and delete boring "What's up?" question from the tutorial.
+5. Add at least **2 interesting poll questions** to your application, and **delete** the boring "What's up?" question from your polls.
-   - "Interesting" is subjective, but avoid stuff like "How are you?", "What's your favorite color?".
+   - please avoid uninteresting things like "How are you?", "What's your favorite color?".

+6. Optional: add embellishments, such as a graph of poll results, a custom background, or CSS with Bootstrap.

-6. When you finish everything and the application passes both unit tests and interactive tests, merge `iteration1` into `master` and push to Github.
+7. After you finish and test everything, **merge** branch `iteration1` into `master` and push to Github.

-You can add embellishments, such as a graph of the results or styling with Bootstrap, etc.

 ## Optional: Improve Security